4Action Nonpartisan Research Analysis

 • Access to paid family leave has substantially larger effects on breastfeeding duration for some disadvantaged mothers.
 (See Pac et al., 2019).

-• Medications for opioid use disorder (MOUD) improve outcomes for pregnant women and infants but access to them is not equitable among mothers:
+• Medications for opioid use disorder (MOUD) improve outcomes for pregnant people and infants but access to them is not equitable among pregnant and birthing people:

-• Pregnant women with opioid use disorder (OUD) in rural areas and who are aged 35 years or older are less likely to have received MOUD.
+• Pregnant people with opioid use disorder (OUD) in rural areas and who are aged 35 years or older are less likely to have received MOUD.

-• Families in which the mother’s primary language is English and paternity is recorded on the birth certificate are more likely to receive medications.
+• Families in which the pregnant person’s primary language is English and paternity is recorded on the birth certificate are more likely to receive medications.

 • Regardless of high school degree attainment, non-Hispanic Black people were less likely than non-Hispanic white people to receive medications.

-• Hispanic women without a high school degree were less likely to receive medications.
+• Hispanic pregnant people without a high school degree were less likely to receive medications.
 (See Henkhaus et al., 2021).

 • Crime and Policing